gbv/ssso/ssso.md

 [previousService]: #previousservice

-Relates a service instances to another service instance which is preceding in time.
+Relates a [ServiceEvent] instances to another service event that is the **previous service** preceding in time.
 The ending time of the previousg service instance MUST be equal or earlier then the starting time of the next service  (unless one of the services is an instance of [TimeTravel] and [ExecutedService]).

     ssso:previousService a owl:ObjectProperty ;
         rdfs:label "previousService" ;